Graceful Living Roofing LogoGraceful Living Roofing

 Good weatherproofing includes checking for lifted shingles, cracked sealant, clogged gutters, and soft spots in the decking.
 Catching these issues early keeps water out of your attic and away from your drywall, wiring, and insulation.
 It’s much easier—and cheaper—to fix a small problem on the roof than a big one inside your home after a stormy week.

-Roofer repairing damaged shingles on a wet Georgia roof after a storm
+Roofer repairing damaged shingles

 Georgia Summer Threat #3: Thunderstorms, Wind, and Hail